Mekayla Diehl: Career

 She went on to gain her real estate license with Century 21 Affiliated serving the Northern Indiana region.

 Mekayla competed and won the title of Mrs. Indiana America in April 2017 and went on to win Mrs. America 2018 in August at the Westgate in Las Vegas.

 In December 2018, Mekayla launched her new pageant coaching business titled Reign Pageantry.

 Personal life

-In November 2015, she married Christopher Eppers of Elkhart, Indiana.
+In November 2015, she married Christopher Eppers of Elkhart, Indiana with Grand Design RV.